A Purely Nutritious Meal

 There are plenty of thoughts out there around what the best way to eat is and do not dis-credit them simply because they are different from what I find to be the easiest and most nutritious way to handle food.
 However, I will say that it is much easier to choose protein and color than it is to ensure that the plate before you is going to provide 42grams of protein, 3 grams of carbs, and enough Vitamin A to last you a week!
 You catch my drift here?

 If you are striving to build a nutritious relationship with food and you are done measuring and weighing everything that goes into your mouth, let me help you!
-I offer several packages, including a "build your own" option!
+I offer one on one nutrition counseling that will change your relationship with food forever.
 Head over to the "WORK WITH ME" tab to take a look or even schedule a phone call to chat with me about your needs.

 I would also love to share some things with you via my monthly newsletter.
 Click here to get more info about joining me each month in your inbox!